Battle of Coronate: Initial campaign

-Duke Alahis fled towards the east, into Austria.
+Alahis fled towards the east, into Austria.
 There he assembled an army to march against the king.
 Within the same year, Alahis crossed the River Adda, the border between Neustria and Austria, and faced Cunincpert in the plain of Coronate.

+Battle

 Wishing to spare the Lombard blood of so many, Cunincpert offered Alahis to engage him in single combat.
 But Alahis refused and both camps prepared for battle.
 Fearing for Cunincpert's life, a deacon named Seno begged the king to lend him his armor, so that he, the deacon, appeared to be the king and distract all troubles from Cunincpert.
 Finally, Cunincpert agreed to that plan and battle was joined.